Open Door to Compassion

 How do we make this happen?

 The Anti-Cruelty Society is committed to finding a home for every adoptable and treatable cat and dog that comes through our doors by living our philosophy to provide an open door for any animal in need, 365 days a year.
 A key strategy for the Society is to rescue animals from cruelty and neglect while both advising and educating pet owners and potential pet owners about how to care for animals.
 A free behavior helpline provides advice and guidance with animal related issues.
 The Society also offers spay/neuter surgeries at a low or no cost while also providing education on compassion and respect for all living beings.
 Additional key strategies include providing much needed veterinary care for those animals whose owners would otherwise not be able to afford proper care or providing temporary housing for animals whose owners involved with crisis situations.
 The Anti-Cruelty is also committed to working with other organizations to take in animals who need help.

-The Society has a staff of 102 employees and over 600 volunteers who support the work of The Anti-Cruelty Society by working 365 days a year to accomplish strategic goals set forth by the Board of Directors and President of The Anti-Cruelty Society.
+ACS has a staff of 145 employees and over 600 volunteers who support the work of The Anti-Cruelty Society by working 365 days a year to accomplish strategic goals set forth by the Board of Directors and CEO and President of The Anti-Cruelty Society.